PricelessToolkit/CapiBridge/README.md

 > [!NOTE]
 >  If you're ready to contribute to the project, your support would be greatly appreciated.
 Due to time constraints, I may not be able to quickly verify new "features" or completely new "code" functionality, so please create a new code/script in the new folder.

+____________

+## Specifications
+- Based on 2x ESP32-C3 and LoRa Module
+- ESP1 Free GPIOs
+  - IO7, IO10
+- ESP2 Free GPIOs
+  - IO10, IO3, IO1, IO0, IO4, IO5, IO6, IO7
+- Power Pins 5V, 3.3V, GND
+- USB-C with auto reset "for programming"
+- UART switch for selecting ESP1|ESP2
+- Buttons for flashing and reset

+____________

+## Before you start

+> [!NOTE]
+> I hope that everything is crystal clear as I've made every effort to provide a step-by-step explanation of the setup process.
+If you have any further questions regarding the setup or require assistance with assembling a printed circuit board, feel free to join our [Facebook Group](https://www.facebook.com/groups/pricelesstoolkit) or open a new [discussion](https://github.com/PricelessToolkit/CapiBridge/discussions) topic in the dedicated tab.

+> [!IMPORTANT]
+> If you're new to Arduino-related matters, please refrain from asking basic questions like "how to install Arduino IDE".
+There are already plenty of excellent tutorials available on the internet.
+If you encounter any issues, remember that providing detailed information about the problem will help me offer more effective assistance.
+More information equals better help!

 ## Work in progress...